christinechye/sampleApp/README.md

 ## Installation
 Go to Facebook's installation [tutorial](https://facebook.github.io/react-native/docs/getting-started.html) and follow the steps with these configurations:
-1. React Native CLI Quickstart
+- React Native CLI Quickstart
-2. Development OS: macOS
+- Development OS: macOS
-3. Target OS: Android
+- Target OS: Android

 You should download Android Studio and Homebrew from their website before starting.

 The following steps should help in debugging.
+1. Go to the home directory.
+2. Type `react-native -v` to verify the version.
+   - If you get `command not found` then the following steps that edit your `.bash_profile` may help.

 ## Manual